sathomas/jsDataV.is/src/text/ch7/02-graph.md

 });
 ```

 That code will indeed add 25 circles to the visualization.
-What it won't do, though, is create any links between the data (nodes in the array) and the document (circle elements on the page).
-D3.js has another way to add the circles to the page that does create that linkage.
-In fact, not only will D3.js create the links, it will even manage them for us.
+What it won't do, though, is create any links between the data (nodes in the array) and the document (circle elements on the page). <span class="lgcp">D3</span>.js has another way to add the circles to the page that does create that linkage.
+In fact, not only will <span class="smcp">D3</span>.js create the links, it will even manage them for us.
 This support becomes especially valuable as visualizations grow more complex.

-> This feature is really the _core_ of D3.js, and it is, in fact, the source for the name "D3" which is shorthand for "Data Driven Documents."
+> This feature is really the _core_ of <span class="smcp">D3</span>.js, and it is, in fact, the source for the name "<span class="smcp">D3</span>" which is shorthand for "Data Driven Documents."

-Here's how we can use D3.js more effectively to add the `<circle>` elements to the graph.
+Here's how we can use <span class="smcp">D3</span>.js more effectively to add the `<circle>` elements to the graph.

 ``` {.javascript .numberLines}
 var selection = svg.selectAll("circle")